jewettaij/visfd/doc/doc_filter_mrc.md

 attempt to detect the sharp boundary surfaces between light regions and a dark volumetric regions in the image.
 (This filter detects gradients in image brightness.)
 Unfortunately real images are noisy.
-Image noise will create many spurious bumps which must be filtered or smoothed away before edge detection begins.
+Typical images will have many spurious bumps which must be filtered or smoothed away before edge detection begins.
 Consequently the user must specify a *thickness* argument which indicates amount of smoothing to use to erase features that you wish to ignore